EIT: Enhanced Interactive Transformer: Experiments Results

-We first examine the effectiveness of \textsc{Eit} on machine translation tasks, an important application in natural language processing.
-We select two widely used corpus: WMT'14 English-German (En-De) translations (a large-scale dataset) and WMT'16 English-Romanian (En-Ro) translations (a small-scale dataset).
-The En-De corpus consists of 4.5M training sentence-pairs (source-target).
-We perform a joint byte-pair encoding (BPE) operation with a size of 32K on all training data.
-The validation and test sets are \textit{newstest2013} and \textit{newstest2014}, respectively.
-For the En-Ro task, it consists of 610K training sentence pairs.
-The preprocessing follows the setups in \citet{Mehta-2021-delight}.
-We also perform a joint BPE operation with a size of 20K on the training data.

-We build our \textsc{Eit} vaiants of different configurations ranging over \textit{base}, \textit{big} and \textit{deep} for both tasks.
-For the En-De task, we select baselines from three aspects: head modification~\citep{Zhou-etal-2021-refiner, Shazeer-etal-2020, Wang-etal-2020-Collaboration, li-etal-2019-information,li-etal-2018-multi-head, Zhang-etal-2022-moa, nguyen2022improving}, localness modelling~\citep{li-2022-umst,fan-etal-2021-mask, yang-etal-2019-convolutional}, and deep transformer~\citep{Liu-etal-deep2020,wang-etal-2019-learning-deep,wei-etal-2020-multiscale}.
-A similar selection of baselines is also for the En-Ro task.
-For a fair comparison, we re-implement some of these models in our codebase, and keep the training setups of these methods the same as ours.
-We both report BLEU and sacreBLEU \footnote{BLEU+case.mixed+numrefs.1+smooth.exp+ tok.13a+version.2.0.0 } as the evaluation.
-More details about the experimental setup are included in Appendix \ref{Appendix:Experimental_Setups}. \paragraph{Results} Table \ref{tab:en-de} and Table \ref{tab:en-ro} display the results of baselines and our methods on En-De and En-Ro tasks.
-Through the broad comparison, we can get the following observations:

-1. Our \textsc{Eit} variants outperform the vanilla Transformer with negligible added parameters against different configurations on both datasets.
-Notably, \textsc{E-Eit}, an alternative to satisfy the low-latency of industrial application, can deliver competitive results compared with the full version with less computations (we show the comparison in Appendix \ref{appendix:more_experiemnt}).
+\paragraph{Results of WMT'14 and WMT'16.}Table \ref{tab:en-de-en-ro} displays the results on WMT'14 En-De and WMT'16 En-Ro tasks.
+First, we can see that our \textsc{Eit} variants demonstrate superior performance compared to the vanilla Transformer across various configurations on both tasks.
+This indicates the effectiveness of \textsc{Eit} variants.
+Notably, \textsc{E-Eit}, an alternative to satisfy the low latency of industrial applications, can deliver competitive results compared with the full version while maintaining fast processing speeds.